 Transactional core

-Use PostgreSQL as OLTP backbone when ACID guarantees, expressive queries, and predictable consistency matter.
+Use PostgreSQL as the transactional backbone when ACID guarantees, expressive queries, and predictable consistency matter.

 Indexes and planner